arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 this option for queries without exclusive locks.

 Remarks:
-- The query will hold resources until it ends (such as RocksDB snapshots, which prevents compaction to some degree).
-Writes will be in memory until the query is committed.
+- The query holds resources until it ends (such as RocksDB snapshots, which prevents compaction to some degree).
+Writes are in memory until the query is committed.
-- If existing documents are modified, then write locks are held on these documents and other queries trying to modify the same documents will fail because of this conflict.
+- If existing documents are modified, then write locks are held on these documents and other queries trying to modify the same documents fail because of this conflict.
 - A streaming query may fail late because of a conflict or for other reasons after some batches were already returned successfully, possibly rendering the